Albania, Northern Macedonia, Kosovo, Montenegro, Bosnia Herzegovina and Croatia

 The route to Dubrovnik (Croatia) lead us to the border with Montenegro.
 Along the Shkoder Lake is a lovely little road with wonderful views of the lake and almost no traffic.
 You’ll probably meet some other cyclists here as this is the preferred (and best) route from north to south and v.v.
 There is a small campsite at Murici and plenty of accommodation in Virpazar.
 Another quiet road leads from Virpazar to Centinje and on to Kotor.
 On the road to Kotor we passed the highest point of our trip: 1450 m above sea level.
 At bit later you’ll get the stunning views of the bay of Kotor and the town itself more than 1000 m below.
 The famous road with its 25 hairpins can be rather congested.
 Especially if there are tourist buses going up or down.
-Kotor is a lovely old town but small.
+Kotor is a small lovely old town.

-Bicycles are banned from Dubrovnik but getting off the boat at the small harbor leaves you no other option than to push your bike through the dense crowds to the opposite gate of town.
+Bicycles are banned from Dubrovnik but getting off the boat at the small harbor leaves you no other option than to push your bike through the dense crowds to the opposite gate of the town.
 We found Dubrovnik extremely impressive but almost impossible to enjoy because of the huge crowds.
 After a short peek we started cycling to the border of Bosnia Herzegovina.
 To avoid the main highway again we made a small detour via the Dubrovnik harbor.
 The border is only 12 km away.